MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Experimental Results

-We then perform multi-objective Bayesian optimization~\cite{couckuyt2014fast} using the trained generators as parameterizations.
-We sample 5 points via Latin Hypercube Sampling (LHS)~\cite{mckay2000comparison} for initial evaluations.
+We then perform multi-objective Bayesian optimization (MOBO)~\cite{couckuyt2014fast} to solve Eq.~(\ref{eq:optimization}) while using the trained generators as parameterizations.
+Here the variables are the generator's two-dimensional input vector $\mathbf{z}$.
+The objective functions $f_1$ and $f_2$ are the ones shown in Fig.~\ref{fig:synthetic_data} (please see Appendix~A for details).
+Note that here we use synthetic functions as the objectives only for demonstration and validation purpose.
+In reality, the objectives can be any quantities of interest (e.g., displacement, lift coefficient, weight, cost, etc.).
+The bounds $z_d^{\text{inf}}$ and $z_d^{\text{sup}}$ ($d=1,2$) are -2 and 2, which are two times the standard deviation of the distribution of $z_d$.
+In these two examples, we do not set constraints $g$ and $h$.
+We sample 5 points (noise input vectors) via Latin Hypercube Sampling (LHS)~\cite{mckay2000comparison} for initial evaluations.
 This is followed by Bayesian optimization to select 50 additional evaluations.
+Bayesian optimization uses a Gaussian process to model the objective function and its uncertainty~\cite{rasmussen2006gaussian}.
+We use a Mat\'ern 5/2 kernel for the Gaussian process.
+Please see Ref.~\cite{rasmussen2006gaussian} and our open-sourced code for more implementation details.
 We use the hypervolume indicator~\cite{zitzler1999multiobjective} to assess the quality of a solution set.
 The hypervolume measures the volume of the dominated portion of the performance space bounded from below by a reference point.
 We use $(0,0)$ as the reference points for both examples.
 Figure~\ref{fig:synthetic_opt_history} shows the history of hypervolume indicators during optimization from ten runs.
 Figure~\ref{fig:synthetic_pareto_pts} shows the union of final solution sets from these ten runs.
 The results indicate that MO-PaDGAN achieves a much better performance than the vanilla GAN in discovering the Pareto front.
 This is expected since, as shown in Fig.~\ref{fig:synthetic_generated}, the parameterization learned by MO-PaDGAN can represent high-performance samples near the true Pareto front, whereas a vanilla GAN cannot.